AldessScratch/Soar-Client-Suggestions/README.md

 - material UI button everywhere
 - better loading screen
 - when soar fail to connect to mojang server and refresh account make a popup telling the user that and a button to retry
+- add credit for mods like mo bends and godbridge assist

 ### ClickGUI :